 Often used to refer to paired disk controllers, one of which exports the other's virtual disks at the same host bus addresses after a failure.
 See non-transparent failover.

 Transport Layer Security (TLS)

-[Data Security] A protocol suite defined by the IETF that provides privacy and data integrity between two communicating applications, using higher-level protocols that can layer on top of the TLS protocol transparently.
+[Data Security] A protocol suite defined by the IETF that provides confidentiality and data integrity between two communicating applications.